 For the greens and assembly:

-- In a heavy 10 inch saute pan melt the butter and oil and place the potatoes cut side down.
-Cover and cook over low heat for 10 to 15 minutes until the potatoes are tender and lightly browned.
-Let cool and arrange them in a pretty pattern in the pan.
+In a heavy 10-inch sauté pan, melt the butter and olive oil.
+Place the halved potatoes in the pan cut side-down.
+Cover and cook over low heat for 10 to 15 minutes, or until the potatoes are tender and lightly browned.
+Let cool and arrange them, still cut side-down, in a pretty pattern in the pan.
+Set aside.

-- Add the kale, escarole, salt. black pepper and red pepper.
+Add the kale, escarole, salt, black pepper, and red pepper flakes.
 Add a few tablespoons of water if the greens seem dry.
 Cover and let them steam for about 8 minutes.
-Cool.
+Let cool.

-- To assemble, cover the potatoes with the greens and sprinkle the cheese evenly over the top.
+To assemble the tart, cover the sautéd potatoes with the greens and sprinkle evenly with the Swiss cheese.

-- Roll and cut the puff pastry on a floured surface to anywhere between 1/4- to 1/2-inch thick and cut it to fit over the pan, trimming the corners.
+Roll out the puff pastry on a floured surface to anywhere between 1/4- to 1/2-inch thick and cut it to fit over the pan, trimming the corners.
 Tuck any excess pastry into the pan with a knife.

-- Bake in a 425F oven for 20 to 25 minutes.
+Bake in the oven for 20 to 25 minutes, until golden brown.
 Let cool for 10 to 15 minutes.
-Take a knife around the edges to loosen the tart and then invert onto a serving platter.
+Run a knife around the edges to loosen the tart, then invert onto a serving platter.
 Serve warm or at room temperature.